 Winter family travel opens up all kinds of possibility from visiting popular cities in the quiet off-season to getting outdoors together at snowy resorts or spending a pre-Christmas weekend in your favorite festive town.

 But you do have to dress right so you know you and your kids will stay warm.

 So here, 18 travel writers offer our 20 favorite winter clothes for men, women and kids.
-Pick what your family needs and start planning that winter getaway!
-(Also try our printable packing list for winter vacations.)
+Pick what your family needs to keep warm in the even the very cold.
+Then start planning that winter getaway!

 My daughter has the heat-reflecting baselayer *top and bottom.
 She’s always the warmest among the three of us, even on the coldest days.
-The line includes inner and outer ware for kids, men and women.
-I’ll be buying my own baselayer set before the winter is out.
+She likes that it looks like a real shirt, so she can wear it on its own, too.

 4. Smart Wool

 The New Zealand footwear is made from possum fur and Merino wool for warmth, softness and wickability.

 7. A Zip-up Fleece

 Clothes That Protect You

 Skye Class at Skye Travels says, “My favorite is Craghoppers.
 They have a bunch of different options, but their quality is really high and designed for travel.